 The British Columbia Black History Awareness Society (BCBHAS) celebrates the achievements of Black people in British Columbia by creating an awareness of the history of Blacks in B.C., stimulating interest in the contributions of persons of African ancestry to B.C. and Canada today, and celebrating historical and current achievements in the arts, education, government, sports, science etc.

-The Society is a non-profit society, formed in February, 1994, to continue the work started by the British Columbia Black History Awareness Committee.
+The non-profit Society was formed in February 1994, to continue the work started by the British Columbia Black History Awareness Committee.
 Since March 2019 the Society is a charity registered with the Canada Revenue Agency.

-- To advance education by presenting programs to encourage youth and children to develop an interest in the achievements of Black people in BC and Canada as well as developing an interest in their history, culture, community and the world.
+- To advance education by presenting programs to encourage youth and children to develop an interest in the achievements of Black people in British Columbia and Canada as part of developing an interest in their community and the world; and

 - BCBHAS Bylaws 2018